wizyoung/YOLOv3_TensorFlow/README.md

 This [paper](https://arxiv.org/abs/1902.04103) from gluon-cv has proved that data augmentation is critical to YOLO v3, which is completely in consistent with my own experiments.
 Some data augmentation strategies that seems reasonable may lead to poor performance.
 For example, after introducing random color jittering, the mAP on my own dataset drops heavily.
 Thus I hope  you pay extra attention to the data augmentation.

 (4) Loss nan?
-Setting a bigger warm_up_epoch number and try several more times.
+Setting a bigger warm_up_epoch number or less learning rate and try several more times.
+If you fine-tune the whole model, using adam may cause nan value sometimes.
+You can try choosing momentum optimizer.

 ### 10. TODO

-[ ] Multi-GPU with sync batch norm.
+[ ] Multi-GPUs with sync batch norm.

+[ ] Maybe tf 2.0 ?

 -------